Information for Faculty & Staff

 “I’m concerned about you because (describe specific concern)… I think you may benefit from talking to someone at the counseling center.
 I can help you get connected with them if you like.
 It is completely up to you.”

 In our experience, it is always best for students, even those with serious difficulties, to receive accurate feedback on their academic work.
-In the majority of instances, giving students honest feedback regarding inappropriate behavior, poor or failing grades, and/or stopping them from graduating will not push them over the edge.
+In the majority of instances, giving students honest feedback regarding inappropriate behavior, poor or failing grades, and/or delaying graduation will not push them over the edge.

 Other Options for Student Mental Health Concerns

 You can call the counseling center and arrange for a consultation with one of our therapists on staff.
 We are always willing to think through with you possible options for how to intervene when a student is having difficulties.
 One possible option is for our staff to contact the student and offer counseling services.
 Our preference, however, is for a person who has a connection with the student to discuss the behavior/s of concern and suggest counseling as an option.
 Since counseling is a voluntary process, students are more likely to follow through with counseling when things are handled in this manner.

-You can make a referral to the We Care Committee by contacting the VP for Student Affairs, Bryan Hartman: [email protected].
-The We Care Committee meets weekly to discuss students of concern with a goal of ensuring appropriate interventions and resources are put in place to assist students who are experiencing various types of distress: academic, personal, mental health, etc.
+You can make a referral to the CARE Committee by contacting any of the members.
+(See names listed on slide handout.)
+The CARE Committee meets weekly to discuss students of concern with a goal of ensuring that appropriate interventions and resources are put in place to assist students who are experiencing various types of distress: academic, personal, mental health, etc.